 4. Stay hydrated

 Lack of water will leave you parched, tired and dizzy.
-Bring your own cup, and keep it filled with H2O to keep your body happy and your mind focused during your workday.
+Bring your own cup, and keep it filled with H2O to keep your body happy and healthy and your mind focused during your workday.

 5. Decorate your office

 Beige walls can make anyone feel a little depressed.
 Invest some time and money to decorate your space with things that make you smile.
-Swap decorations when they begin to feel stale for an extra boost.
+Swap decorations when they begin to feel stale for an extra boost to your well-being.